karelvanoordt/karelvanoordt/README.md

 ```

 - I am a versatile professional, always looking to learn new things, tools, languages and technologies.
-- Currently looking for an entry level job at tech industry, ready to break into it.
 - Also looking to collaborate on open source projects.
 Any amazing idea will be received with a smile.

 Reach me at vanoordtkarel@gmail.com